How to Create Your First Company Expense Policy

 Ask for Input

 You know the laws and you know what business expenses look like historically, but predicting the future can be harder.
-Getting a sense of what’s coming will help you setup an expense policy that is realistic.
+Getting a sense of what’s coming will help you build an expense policy that is realistic.

-Communication is a two way street – it’s only as good as how well the receiver understands the intended message.
-Try to use as few words as possible to not only communicate the rules, but also the process and expectations that every involved party should have.
+Try to communicate your expense policy’s rules in as few words as possible.
+The same goes for the expense reimbursement process and expectations that every involved party should have.
 Cover what needs to be submitted, the timeframe it should be submitted in, and how long it will take to be reimbursed.
 The more straightforward you are, the less lingering questions there will be.

 Call Out Exceptions and Discretionary Circumstances

 No matter how hard you try, something will happen that requires a judgement call by either the employee or their manager.
-A flight might be delayed, special client requests might be made – there will be times when the expenses won’t fit into the expense policy box.
+It’s inevitable; there will be times when the expenses won’t fit into the expense policy box.

-Checks and Balances
+Put in Checks and Balances